Checkpoint STI Testing Clinic

 - Remember not to urinate at least 1 hour before giving the urine sample!

-- The syphilis test is a blood test.
+- The syphilis test is a blood test or rapid test.

-- Syphilis, chlamydia, gonorrhea, HIV and Hep C samples are sent to a laboratory and we will call the clients within few days if any of the test results are positive.
+- Syphilis, chlamydia, gonorrhea and HIV samples are sent to a laboratory and we will call the clients within few days if any of the test results are positive.

 - Note!
 We are not contacting clients if all the test results are negative.